 The children reported eating fresh produce before becoming ill, but health officials have not yet determined the source of the outbreak.

 “This looks like the beginnings of an outbreak as the three cases were reported within 13 days of each other – all from the same county.
 Additionally, all had the dangerous form of E. coli that produces harmful toxins,” said Brendan Flaherty, an attorney with the national food safety law firm, which underwrites Food Poisoning Bulletin.

 E. coli is transferred when microscopic amounts of human or animal feces are ingested.
 Contamination can occur while food is being grown or produced, through contact by food handlers with poor hygiene or through contact with live animals at petting zoos or other exhibits.

 Symptoms of an E. coli infection usually develop between two and five days of exposure but can appear within 24 hours or take as long as 10 days to develop.
 They include stomach cramps and diarrhea, that is sometimes bloody.
 Sometimes these symptoms, which last about a week, are accompanied by a low-grade fever.
 A child with bloody diarrhea should receive immediate medical attention.
 E. coli infections should not be treated with antibiotics as this can heighten the risk for complications such as HUS.

-HUS primarily affects young children occurring in about 10 percent who have E. coli infections.
-In addition to kidney failure, it can cause seizure, stroke and coma.
+HUS primarily affects young children occurring in about 10 percent who have contracted E. coli infections.
+In addition to kidney failure, this complication can cause seizure, stroke and coma.

-Most children with HUS recover.
-But about 30 percent of them will experience long-term health effects including chronic kidney disease, high blood pressure, and chronic neurologic damage.
+Most children with HUS recover with intensive medical care.
+But about 30 percent of them will experience long-term health effects, including chronic kidney disease, high blood pressure, and chronic neurologic damage.